RenaGao/RenaGao.github.io/source/about/index.md

 ## Welcome to my blog!

 I’m Rena, a current MA student at the University of Melbourne, my major is Applied Linguistics.
+My reserach interest is Second Language Pragmatics (SLP), language testing and discourse analysis.
+I current live in Melbroune with my boyfriend and our cats.

-On this e-portfolio website, you can have a look at my written pieces in Professional Literacies, and how I develop my thoughts on this subject.
+On this e-portfolio website, you can have a look at my written pieces in Professional Literacies, and how I develop my thoughts.

 ---